panahi-projects/front-end-assessment/README.md

 ## What you should build

-You are required to implement CRUD operations in the application.
+You are required to implement CRUD operations in the application and also the products must be searchable.
+In the other hand in the form the data of **Category** field should come from the API which is listed bellow.
 The app consists of a form for submitting product and a products list.

 Products list displays the products details such as: title, image, price and etc. for each product.